 MDMA, commonly known as Ecstasy, is classified as a Schedule I substance in Georgia.
 Possession of any amount leads to felony charges.

-Penalties Based on Weight
+Penalties based on weight

-1. Less than 1 gram/milliliter
+- Less than 1 gram/milliliter

 - Solid: < 1 gram